 - Parity of esteem for mental and physical health

 - Health promotion and health inequalities related to people with learning disabilities and/or mental health

 - Clinical governance, including risk management, patient safety, and quality improvement

 - Policy development to support nursing education

-Fiona has a BSc in Nursing from the University of Saskatchewan, an MSc in Health Improvement and Health Promotion from Robert Gordon University, and a Postgraduate Certificate in Healthcare Law and Ethics from the University of Dundee.
-She is registered with the Nursing and Midwifery Council.
+I completed a BSc in Nursing from the University of Saskatchewan, an MSc in Health Improvement and Health Promotion from Robert Gordon University, and a Postgraduate Certificate in Healthcare Law and Ethics from the University of Dundee.
+I am registered with the Nursing and Midwifery Council.

-Teaching on undergraduate, postgraduate and nursing associate programs with a special interest in online teaching, health promotion, mental health and learning disability.
+with a special interest in online teaching, health promotion, learning disability and mental health.